metabase/metabase/docs/developers-guide/e2e-tests.md

 ### Prepare
 - Create a new branch with your proposed fix and push it to the remote
 - Either skip opening a PR altogether or open a **draft** pull request
-- Ideally, isolate only the offending test within the spec using `it.only` or `describe.only`

 ### Obtain the artifact ID
 - Go to the latest successful commit on `master` branch